Canton Divorce Lawyer

 Our experienced legal team will work one-on-one with you to determine all of your legal options and help decide the best course of action based on your needs and goals.
 We will help you every step of the way; from the initial consultation to the finalized agreement, you will have a dedicated advocate by your side.

 In Ohio, you must follow several steps to legally end your marriage.
 It is always strongly recommended that you discuss your case with an experienced Canton divorce attorney before filing.
 An attorney can walk you through the process and provide you with the resources you need to move forward.

-In order to file for divorce in Ohio, you must meet state and county residency requirements.
+To file for divorce in Ohio, you must meet state and county residency requirements.
 You must file in the appropriate court of common pleas.
-And you must establish a valid reason (legal cause) for the divorce.
+You must establish a valid reason (legal cause) for the divorce.
 Failure to follow any of the statutory requirements for a contested divorce could result in lengthy delays costing you additional time and money.

 When spouses do not mutually agree to a divorce, it is considered contested.
 The party wishing to terminate the marriage must file a petition stating a legal reason for the divorce.

 The Court of Common Pleas recognizes the following grounds for divorce:

 - Extreme cruelty;